Jorgensonnj/block/README.md

 Description:

-A simple game made using C
+A simple game made using C.